naren-mohan/HackAmazonUsingAmazon/README.md

 # Hack Amazon Using Amazon
 #### Started as a hobby project to track the prices of products listed on amazon.com

 Amazon is one of the top, if not, the top e-commerce platform on the internet.
 Millions of products are bought and sold everyday in this e-commerce platform.
 This project web scrapes the amazon.com efficiently using BeautifulSoup library to analyze the prices data.
-The name of the project is because it web scrapes amazon.com (hack amazon) and was hosted on free-tier aws ec2 instance (using amazon), excuse the click-baity title! :P
+The name of the project is because it web scrapes amazon.com (hack amazon) and was hosted on free-tier aws ec2 instance (using amazon), excuse the click-baity title! :stuck_out_tongue_winking_eye:

 ### Objectives
 * Track the prices of products